Holonomic D-modules with Betti structure: Acknowledgement

 \end{rem}

 Let $g$ be a holomorphic or algebraic function on $X_P$.
-It is called a cell function for $\nbigc$, if $U=\Supp\nbigm_P\setminus g^{-1}(0)$.
+It is called a cell function for $\nbigc$ if $U=\varphi\bigl(\Supp\nbigm_P\setminus g^{-1}(0)\bigr)$.
 For such $g$, we obtain a description of $\nbigm_P$ as the cohomology of the complex in the category of analytic or algebraic holonomic $\nbigd_{X_P}$-modules:

-For a given cell, a cell function always exists after $X_P$ and $Z$ are shrinked.
+For a given cell, a cell function always exists after we shrink $X_P$ and $Z$ appropriately.

 \begin{rem} Let $\nbigc$ be a cell of $\nbigm$ at $P$.
-If we have a neighbourhood $X_P$ of $P$ satisfying {\rm (Cell 1--3)}, any neighbourhood $X_P'\subset X_P$ also satisfies {\rm(Cell 1--3)}.
+If we have a neighbourhood $X_P$ of $P$ for which {\rm (Cell 1--3)} are satisfied, they are also satisfied for any neighbourhood $X_P'\subset X_P$.
 Hence, we do not have to be careful with a choice of $X_P$.

 \end{rem}